-Welcome to week four of my learning project!
+Welcome to week five of my learning project!
 I can’t believe that it is almost over.
 This week I have decided to challenge myself by learning “Joanne” by Lady Gaga.
 The first resource I will be using this week is Guitar Tabs Explorer.
 Here is what it looks like:

 Week two I used Ukulele Tabs, week three I used Ultimate Guitar Tabs, and week four I used DoYouUkulele.
 From the start I know that this resource is not as helpful as DoYouUkulele from last week as there is no strumming pattern or outlining of the necessary chords at the beginning.
 The chords I will need this week are C, Em, F, Am, G, and D. The website does show what the chords should look like when I hover over the chord on the sheet music, which is very helpful.
 Additionally, the chords look to be perfectly lined up with the corresponding lyrics.
 This sheet music also offers auto scrolling!